 California Career Pathways Trust (CCPT)Provides an overview of the California Career Pathways Trust created by Assembly Bill 86.

-Funds in the amount of $250 million has been made available to school districts, county superintendents of school, charter schools, and community college districts in the form of one-time competitive grants.
+Total funds in the amount of $500 million have been made available to school districts, county superintendents of school, charter schools, and community college districts in the form of one-time competitive grants.

 The funding results for the first round of the California Career Pathways Trust (CCPT) grant, announced on May 30, 2014 can be found on the CCPT 2014 funding results page.